 Accounts will be issued weekly (generally on a Monday).
-They will either be emailed or printed - printed accounts can be found in the Accounts folder next to the daily sign in sheets.
-All fees must be paid weekly or fortnightly by cash, cheque, Credit Card, B Pay, Bank or Eftpos.
-Fees are to be placed in the Program Fee Box in the OSHC room.
-Monies paid are included on the account so parents can see what has been paid.
+Accounts will be emailed to families so please provide details on enrolment form.
+All fees must be paid weekly or fortnightly by cash, BPay or Eftpos.
+Monies paid are included on the account so families can see what has been paid.

 For casual bookings fees need to be paid on the day so either before the session or on collection of children.
 Coordinator will let the families know the fees.

-Families who wish to pay by either B Pay or Direct Deposit need to contact the office to get the necessary details.

-If paying by B Pay or Direct Deposit, it is important to let the Coordinator know the amount and date paid so the correct amount can be receipted to your account.
+Families who wish to pay by B Pay need to contact the office to get the necessary details.
+If paying by B Pay, families need to let the Coordinator know the amount and date paid so the correct amount can be receipted to your account.